jdrichards-pursuit/week-5.1-python-theory/README.md

 # Pandas Basica and Challenge

-This repository contains the code for the Pandas Basic and Challenge tutorials.
+This repository contains the code for the Pandas Basic Tutorial using customer data and a Pandas challenge using an employee performance dataset.

 ## Pandas Basic Tutorial